 Step To Split

-The step to split should be done after the classic lift and variants, but can be done before more strength-oriented work like squatting and pulling.
+The step to split should generally be done after the competition lift and variants, but can be done before more strength-oriented work like squatting and pulling.
 Weights of up to 100% and more of the athlete’s best jerk may be used for 3-5 reps per leg.
 Depending on how strong the lifter is in the split position, this exercise can vary greatly in possible loading.
 Avoid overloading to the point that the lifter is unable to step into the proper split position or it defeats the purpose.

-The step to split can be done with alternating legs with the athlete walking forward with each step, in which case the exercise would be called a walk to split
+The step to split can be done with alternating legs with the athlete walking forward with each step, in which case the exercise would be called a walk to split.